jptweb/IGME-340-Shared/projects/p3_roll_your_own_expectations.md

 - **90-95 (A- range):** All "Must Haves" with strong execution and attention to detail
 - **95-100 (A range):** Exceptional polish throughout, **OR** solid execution + advanced feature(s)
 - **100-110 (A+ range):** Exceptional polish AND multiple advanced features

-**The Reality:**
-- Most students will land in 85-95 range (solid B+ to A- work)
-- Getting to 95+ requires either going deep on quality OR adding substantial features
-- 100+ requires BOTH polish and features

 **Two Paths to 95+:**
 1. **Polish Path:** Make everything beautiful - professional UI, clean code, thoughtful UX